vtos/moodle-mod_adaptivequiz/README.md

 allows a sub-plugin run some intermediate logic between answering questions by the test-taker.
 For example, update some calculations in its database, even trigger its own events and whatever.
 Deciding what the next question should be or whether the attempt will stop must still be inside implementation of the item administration interface.
+3. `post_delete_attempt_callback` - enables a sub-plugin to inject its code to run when an attempt is deleted.
+Normally a sub-plugin creates its own data structures to support its implementation.
+This is the right place to remove the sub-plugin's data bound to an attempt.
-3. `attempts_report_url` - enables a sub-plugin to provide a link to its own attempts report, which will be picked up by the adaptive quiz activity and displayed as a number of attempts made in the activity's view page for a manager/teacher role.
+4. `attempts_report_url` - enables a sub-plugin to provide a link to its own attempts report, which will be picked up by the adaptive quiz activity and displayed as a number of attempts made in the activity's view page for a manager/teacher role.
 When a custom sub-plugin is used, the default attempts reporting obviously does not make sense.
 The sub-plugin being used is fully responsible for providing proper attempts reporting.